Malek74/Pack-N-Quack/README.md

 ### How You Can Help

-We welcome contributions to build a robust automated testing suite for DuckTourism.
+We welcome contributions to build a robust automated testing suite for Pack-N-Quack.
 Here's how you can get involved:

 1. **Choose a Testing Framework**
    - If you’re familiar with Jest, Mocha, Chai, or Cypress, feel free to start integrating tests using these tools.